Reitumetse24/work-readiness-training/README.md

 Situation: I wanted to assess my current skill set and determine how my interests could influence my professional path.<br>
 Task: My objective was to recognize the skills I excel in and discover areas for improvement.<br>
 Action: I took self-assessments, listed transferable skills, engaged in online courses, and practiced relevant activities.<br>
-Result: I identified strengths in [list your key skills], realized an interest in [mention your interests], and formulated steps to enhance my skill set.
+Result: I identified strengths in communication and team work, realized an interest in technology and innovation, and formulated steps to enhance my skill set.

 ---